[Minor revision–posted 10/15/18 (replaces 8/22/14 edition)]

 The terminal degree generally represents the most advance degree available within an academic discipline, and it should comply with any stated policies regarding identification of the terminal degree promulgated by a discipline-specific professional organization or accreditor.

 Appropriate credentials for teaching interdisciplinary graduate courses may vary.
 The academic and professional preparation of faculty members teaching in such courses or programs must be documented and justified, as provided herein, on a case-by-case basis (see attached Certification of Faculty Qualifications form).

 c.
 Graduate Teaching Assistants

-The requirements above do not apply to graduate teaching assistants engaged in assignments such as teaching physical education activities, assisting in laboratory sessions, attending or helping prepare lectures, paper grading, keeping class records, and conducting discussion groups.
+The requirements above do not apply to non-instructor-of-record graduate teaching assistants engaged in assignments such as teaching physical education activities, assisting in laboratory sessions, attending or helping prepare lectures, paper grading, keeping class records, and conducting discussion groups.

 a.
 The request for appointment is initiated by the department chairperson and recommended by the dean of the instructional school or college and by the Graduate Dean.
 In the case of faculty holding professor titles and research personnel holding research professor titles (i.e., research assistant professor, research associate professor, and research professor), the principal investigator recommends the appointment to the chairperson.
 At the time of appointment, official faculty transcripts, curriculum vitae, and proof of authorization to work in the United States must be sent to the appropriate personnel in the Office of the Provost with a request for an official offer letter.
 Please refer to OP 32.16, Faculty Recruitment Procedure, for hiring/appointment procedures.
 It is the responsibility of the department chair or area coordinator of the department/area to which the faculty member is appointed to obtain the official transcripts and the vita from the faculty member.